werpu/scalaelresolver/README.txt

 ===============

 Custom Scala EL Resolver for JSF and usage example
-As for now there is no hosting in the maven central repository given its alpha state you have to compile yourself for your project.
+As for now there is no hosting in the Maven central repository given its alpha state you have to compile yourself for your project.